vmware-archive/react-starter/README.md

 ```

 This will start up the development server at [3000](http://localhost:3000) and the Jasmine server at [8888](http://localhost:8888).
-The app includes example React architecture, along with Jasmine unit tests and a Webdriver.io integration test.
+The app includes example React architecture, along with Jasmine unit tests and a WebdriverIO integration test.

 ## Testing